Colo-chan/zenpocket-legal/terms-of-service.md

 ## 2. Description of Service

 ZenPocket is a Zen Buddhism practice application that provides:

-- AI-powered chat conversations with a Zen teacher
-- A meditation timer (Zazen) with background music
+- **FREE**: A meditation timer (Zazen) with background music
-- A library of Buddhist texts and teachings
+- **FREE**: A library of 48 Buddhist texts and teachings
-- Tools for tracking your practice
+- **FREE**: Tools for tracking your meditation practice
+- **PREMIUM**: AI-powered chat conversations with a Zen teacher

 ## 3. Subscription and Payment

-### 3.1 Subscription Required
+### 3.1 Subscription Model

-After a 7-day free trial, ZenPocket requires an active subscription to access all features.
+ZenPocket uses a freemium model:
+- **FREE FOREVER**: Zazen timer, Readings library, and practice tracking
+- **PREMIUM ($4.99/month)**: AI-powered Chat with Zen teacher

+No free trial is offered.
+Premium features require immediate payment upon subscription.

 ### 3.2 Pricing

-- Monthly subscription: $4.99 USD (or equivalent in your local currency)
+- Monthly subscription for Chat access: $4.99 USD (or equivalent in your local currency)
 - Prices may vary by region and are subject to change
+- Subscription provides unlimited Chat access within daily rate limits

 ### 3.3 Payment Processing

 - All payments are processed through Apple's App Store
 - By subscribing, you agree to Apple's payment terms
 - Subscriptions automatically renew unless cancelled

 ### 3.4 Cancellation and Refunds

 - You may cancel your subscription at any time through your Apple ID settings
 - Refunds are handled according to Apple's refund policy
 - No partial month refunds are provided

-### 3.5 Free Trial
-- New users receive a 7-day free trial
-- You will be charged at the end of the trial unless you cancel
-- Only one free trial per Apple ID
+- Free features remain accessible after cancellation

 ## 4. User Conduct and Prohibited Uses